Fire (comics): Infinite Crisis

 The Super Buddies do not realize that Maxwell Lord is also secretly the Black King of Checkmate.
-After the Buddies' dissolution, Bea becomes an agent of Checkmate as well.
-It has not been revealed whether Lord recruited her.
-Regardless, she helps Booster Gold and Guy Gardner find the connection between Lord and the death of the Blue Beetle.
-She joins her former JLI teammates against a group of OMACs.
-She is badly wounded, but is saved by the sacrifice of Dimitri Pushkin, the Rocket Red.

-During the Infinite Crisis created by Alexander Luthor, Beatriz returns to her espionage roots by joining Amanda Waller, who took over Checkmate after Lord's death.
-One of Fire's first missions is to retrieve the A.I., Brother Eye, which had crashed down in Southern Saudi Arabia.
+After the Buddies' dissolution, Beatriz becomes an agent of Checkmate working for Amanda Waller, who took over Checkmate after Lord's death.
+One of Fire's first missions is to retrieve Brother Eye, which had crash-landed in Saudi Arabia.
 This plan is thwarted by Sasha Bordeaux, also formerly of Checkmate.

-She appears later, criticizing Booster for his shameless self-promotion while the search continues for the missing superheroes.
-She is also on hand at a memorial for Ralph Dibny's wife, Sue.
+She appears later, criticizing Booster Gold for his shameless self-promotion while the search continues for the missing superheroes.
+She is also on hand at a memorial for Ralph Dibny's wife Sue.

 Checkmate

 Nearly one year later, after the Crisis, Checkmate is reformed under the supervision of the United Nations and Beatriz becomes the Black King's Knight.
-Though she no longer reports to Waller (who is made White Queen), Waller blackmails Bea with evidence against her father and forces Bea to perform covert assassinations.
-Waller had previously implied that Beatriz actually enjoys the violence and depravity that is a part of her job.
-It is revealed that as a girl Bea was trained to kill by her father.
+Though she no longer reports to Waller (who is made White Queen), Waller blackmails Beatriz with evidence against her father and forces her to perform covert assassinations.
+It is revealed that, as a child, Bea was trained to kill by her father.
+Despite her past, Beatriz expresses remorse over taking part in a Checkmate mission that results in the deaths of as many as 50 Kobra agents, many of whom are immolated by Fire herself.